codacy-open-source-projects-scans/mongodb/src/mongo/db/timeseries/README.md

 When we reopen compressed buckets, in order to avoid fully decompressing and then fully re-compressing the bucket we instantiate the bucket's BSONColumnBuilders from the existing BSONColumn binaries.
-Currently this only supports scalar values; if the interleave mode (the mode where we are dealing with different types) is detected in the input BSONColumn binary, we will fully decompress and re-compressed the bucket we are reopening.
+Currently BSONColumn only supports optimized instantiation for scalar values; if an object or array type is [detected](https://github.com/mongodb/mongo/blob/r8.2.1/src/mongo/bson/column/bsoncolumnbuilder.cpp#L1387-L1388) in the input BSONColumn binary, the BSONColumnBuilder will fully decompress and re-create the
+BSONColumn for the metric we are reopening.

 ### Bucket Closure and Archival

 A bucket is permanently closed by setting the optional `control.closed` flag, which makes it ineligible for reopening.
 This can only be done manually for [Atlas Online Archive](https://www.mongodb.com/docs/atlas/online-archive/manage-online-archive/).

-If the `BucketCatalog` is using more memory than it's given threshold (controlled by the server parameter `timeseriesIdleBucketExpiryMemoryUsageThreshold`), it will start to archive or close idle buckets.
+If the `BucketCatalog` is using more memory than its given threshold (controlled by the server parameter `timeseriesIdleBucketExpiryMemoryUsageThreshold`), it will start to archive or close idle buckets.
 A bucket is considered idle if it is open and it does not have any uncommitted measurements pending.
 Archiving a bucket removes most of its in-memory state from the `BucketCatalog`, but